 - the time that the button was pressed (or released)

 - the location of the button

 In other words, our invisible technology provides computers with a digital awareness of the physical world.
 Namely, who/what is where and when.

 An invisible button is in fact a physical hardware device we call a reelceiver.
 A reelceiver is a radio device that can transmit and receive messages via a given wireless protocol.
 Reelceivers are installed at points of interest within a Smart Space.

 Did you know?
 We designed our reelceivers from the ground up based on our practical experiences over the past decade.
 There's nothing quite like them.

 Reelceivers need power and communications, and they receive these from a reel.
 A reel is a daisy chain of reelceivers using standard Cat5 network cables.
 One end of the reel is connected to a hub which acts as both a power source and a communication link to a local or remote server.

-Software running on the local or remote server processes the information associated with invisible button presses.
-This software drives the many applications supported by our technology.
-Our cloud service enables a seamless experience across all participating Smart Spaces.
+Our open source software running on the local or remote server processes the information associated with invisible button presses.
+Our software can easily be adapted to meet the needs of your specific application.
+And our cloud service enables a seamless experience across all participating Smart Spaces.